Spmgps

 How can you tell if someone will be a good parent?
 First look at whether or not they’re a good partner.

-According to a new study, an individual’s partnership style directly reflects their parenting preferences, giving support to the theory an individual tends to relate to all the different intimate relationships in their life in essentially the same ways.
+According to this study, an individual’s partnership style directly reflects their parenting preferences, giving support to the theory an individual tends to relate to all the different intimate relationships in their life in essentially the same ways.

 Abigail Millings, with the University of Bristol, produced her results by looking at 125 English couples, all of whom had children between 7 and 8 years old.